-- 1. If the appointor is a corporation, the proxy must be executed under seal or the hand of its duly authorised officer or attorney. - 2.
-A Depositor's name must appear on the Depository Register maintained by The Central Depository (Pte) Limited as at forty-eight (48) hours before the time fixed for holding the Annual General Meeting in order for the Depositor to be entitled to attend and vote at the Annual General Meeting.
-If a Depositor wishes to attend and vote at the Annual General Meeting then he/she/it should complete the Proxy Form and deposit the duly completed Proxy Form in the manner set out under the section titled "IMPORTANT INFORMATION". - 3.
+- 1. A Shareholder being a Depositor whose name appears in the Depository Register wishes to attend and vote at the AGM, should complete the proxy form and deposit the duly completed proxy form in the manner set out under the section titled "IMPORTANT INFORMATION". - 2.
+A Depositor's name must appear on the Depository Register maintained by The Central Depository (Pte) Limited as at fortyeight (48) hours before the time fixed for holding the AGM in order for the Depositor to be entitled to attend and vote at the AGM. - 3.
 The instrument appointing a proxy must be signed by the appointer or his/her attorney duly authorised in writing.
 Where the instrument appointing a proxy is executed by a corporation, it must be executed either under its common seal or under the hand of any officer or attorney duly authorised.
 The power of attorney or other authority, if any, under which the instrument of proxy is signed on behalf of the member or duly certified copy of that power of attorney or other authority (failing previous registration with the Company) shall be attached to the instrument of proxy, failing which the instrument may be treated as invalid.